hauntedcupoftea/akri/README.md

 ## License

 MIT.
-Built for a one-day side project challenge.
+Built for a one-day fun side project challenge.

+## Disclaimer

+- Logo was created by ChatGPT.
+If enough people like it and want me to change it maybe I will.